Charlie Macnamara - Technical Writer and Developer

 The Bake

-1. Transfer your loaf onto the hot steel.
+1. Load the loaf onto the hot steel

-• Carefully remove the steam pan and inverted tray using oven mitts.
+• Remove steam pan and inverted tray (carefully)

 The Result